Omaha station

 Omaha station is an Amtrak intercity train station in Omaha, Nebraska, United States.
 It is served daily by the California Zephyr.

-The station was built by Amtrak in 1983 as a replacement for the directly adjacent Chicago, Burlington and Quincy Railroad Station that was opened in 1898, and has been listed on the National Register of Historic Places since 1974.
-The structure utilizes the Type 50C specification of Amtrak's standard design.
+The station was built in 1983, replacing trailers that Amtrak had used as a temporary station since 1974, when it discontinued use of the historic Burlington Station immediately to the west.
+The station uses the Type 50C specification of Amtrak's standard design; it has a capacity of 50.

 Omaha station is not directly served by local public transit provider Metro Transit.
-The closest bus stop is located 4 blocks away at the intersection of South 13th Street and Pacific Street.
-This stop is served by Route 13, however, the service span does not include the times when the California Zephyr is scheduled to arrive and depart.
+The closest bus stop is four blocks away at the intersection of South 13th Street and Pacific Street.